When Are Annuities a Good Investment?

 There are many different types of annuities, and each has pros and cons.
 Once you understand the different categories of annuities, you’ll know what questions to ask about the particular annuity you might be considering.

 Do your homework and read up on alternatives to annuities before making a final decision.
 You’ll also want to feel comfortable asking about annuity fees.
-Any reputable adviser or company should explain all costs to you before you buy.
-If someone is not willing to take the time to explain the fees in their product or explain to you how they are compensated for the sale of that product, then don’t buy from them.
+Any reputable advisor or company should explain all costs to you before you buy.
+If someone is unwilling to take the time to explain the fees in their product or explain to you how they are compensated for the sale of that product, then don’t buy from them.

 Bottom line: An annuity can be a good investment if it is part of a well-structured retirement income plan, and you understand what it does for you and why you are buying it.

 Texas Department of Insurance.
 "Understanding Annuities," Accessed Dec.
 3, 2019.

 Washington State Office of the Insurance Commissioner.
 "Annuity Payout Options," Accessed Dec.
 3, 2019.

 FINRA.
 "Your Guide to Annuities: An Introduction," Accessed Dec.
 3, 2019.

 National Association of Insurance Commissioners.
 "Annuities and Senior Citizens," Accessed Dec.
 3, 2019.